 If you get in early, you could become an industry leader in a few years time.

-More and more business are investing money into their online advertising and marketing as it is becomes obvious they need to spend in order to attract customers.
+More business are investing money into their online advertising and marketing, as it is becomes obvious they need to spend in order to attract customers.

-This is good news for people looking to get into the industry as it means there are new types of roles being created, as well as more openings all together.
+This is good news for people looking to get into the industry as it means there are new types of roles being created, as well as more openings.

 Furthermore, as a Campaign Live article highlights, there is actually a skill shortage, which is driving up the salaries of junior roles as firms compete to get people into roles.

-There are even marketing agencies which run their own marketing courses in order to train a new generation of marketers such as The Agent Academy.
+There are even marketing agencies which run their own marketing courses in order to train a new generation of marketers.
+Take a look at The Agent Academy.

-There are hundreds of entry level roles in marketing and advertising if you’re looking to get into the industry and a simple google search will deliver a huge number of options.
+There are hundreds of entry level roles in marketing and advertising if you’re looking to get into the industry.
+A simple Google search will deliver a huge number of options.

-Marketing agencies are also famous for providing employees with great benefits such as unlimited holiday, free lunch and flexible working, which are all important for achieving a strong work life balance, so do some research and find out what kind of roles may suit your skills.
+Marketing agencies are also famous for providing employees with great benefits such as unlimited holiday, free lunch and flexible working.
+These are all important for achieving a strong work life balance, so do some research and find out what kind of roles may suit your skills.

 You can learn more about making money as a marketing professional by reading one of our dedicated articles listed below.